raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 }
 ```

-And it suspends execution and waits for this piece of code:
+And it will suspend execution and wait for this piece of code:

 ```javascript
 function * accumulator () {